Philippine Trademarks: Benefits, Rights, Registration and Maintenance

 The Mark in itself helps advertise your company and products.

-Only the owner of a registered mark has the right to use the mark – and can take to court those who violate this right.
+Only the owner of a registered mark has the right to use the mark and can take those who violate this right to court.

-Take the case of Starbucks against Cafe de Manila.
+Take the case of Starbucks vs. Cafe de Manila.

-Starbucks filed an opposition for the registration of the word “Frap” by Cafe de Manila.
+Starbucks filed an opposition to the registration of the word “Frap” by Cafe de Manila.

 Starbucks argued that the word “Frap” is synonymous with its registered mark “Frappucino” and that its customers even use the word “Frap” when referring to the Frappuccino products.

-IPOPHL, through its Bureau of Trademark, sided with Starbucks.
+IPOPHL, through its Bureau of Trademarks, sided with Starbucks.

-The Bureau took note of the fact that at the time Cafe de Manila filed for the registration of “Frap”, Starbucks already registered the mark on “Frappuccino” in the Philippines.
+The Bureau took note of the fact that at the time Cafe de Manila filed for the registration of “Frap,” Starbucks had already registered the mark “Frappuccino” in the Philippines.

 The Bureau decided that the registration and use of the word “Frap” by Cafe de Manila would constitute confusion and deception among the public.

 The Bureau further emphasized this by citing the case of McDonald’s Corporation v.
 Macjoy Fastfood Corporation, G.R.
 No. 166115, Feb.
-2, 2007, when it stated that if a registration is almost the same or very closely related to a mark registered by another, the application must be rejected.
+2, 2007, when it stated that if a registration is almost the same or very closely related to a Philippine trademark registered by another, the application must be rejected.

-You can protect your rights to a trademark by filing in the courts – but the mark must have been registered with the IPOPH as well as updated.
+You can protect your rights to your Philippine trademark by filing it with the courts, but the mark must have been registered with the IPOPH as well as updated.

 The case of McDonald’s v.
-Macjoy above stated provides the importance of registering a mark.
+Macjoy above states the importance of registering a mark.

 The case says that a mark is valid if it is distinctive and hence not barred from registration under the Trademark Law.
 However, once registered, not only the mark’s validity but also the registrant’s ownership thereof is prima facie presumed.